-David “Fuzzy” Lama was born in 1990 to his Austrian mother and Nepalese father.
-He was just 5 years old when Himalaya-veteran Peter Habeler first saw him climb, spotting his natural talent.
+David ‘Fuzzy’ Lama was born in 1990 to an Austrian mother and Nepalese father.
+He was just five years old when Himalaya-veteran Peter Habeler first saw him climb, spotting his natural talent.
 As a junior, David Lama did it all.
-In 2003, aged 12, he conquered an 8b+ route – the youngest climber to achieve this in the history of the sport.
-And that was just the start.
-Aged 15, David was junior world champion and twice winner of the European Youth Cup.
+In 2003, aged 12, he conquered an 8b+ route – the youngest climber to achieve this in the history of the sport (aged 15).
+David was junior world champion and twice winner of the European Youth Cup.
 With that, he took the step up to senior level and became the youngest ever competitor in a climbing World Cup event.

-David took second place behind Italy’s Flavio Crespi.
-Not content with second, the Austrian youngster topped the podium at his second attempt before doing the same at the third time of asking at his home event in Tyrol.
+David took second place behind Italy’s Flavio Crespi at that World Cup event.
+Not content with second, the he topped the podium at the second attempt before doing the same at the third time of asking at his home event in Austria.
 In 2008, David became IFSC World Cup champion in both lead climbing and bouldering, but as of 2009 has decided to leave the competitive world of climbing behind in pursuit of personal climbing ambitions, shifting his attention to free climbing and alpinism.

 It was 2012 that brought David his greatest triumph.
-After travelling to Patagonia, he realised his dream by making the first free ascent of the south east ridge of the famous Cerro Torre.
-He described this achievement as “… probably the greatest adventure I experienced in my life so far".
-In 2013, David and climbing partner Peter Ortner were honored with a 'special mention' at the Piolet d’Or awards in Chamonix, in recognition of their first free ascent of Cerro Torre.
-The stunning story of their climb was immortalised on film in 2013, and in 2015 was broadcast worldwide and made available for download.
+After travelling to Patagonia, he realised his dream of making the first free ascent of the south east ridge of the famous Cerro Torre.
+He described this achievement as “probably the greatest adventure I experienced in my life so far".
+In 2013, David and climbing partner Peter Ortner were honoured with a 'special mention' at the Piolet d’Or awards in Chamonix, Francem in recognition of their first free ascent of Cerro Torre.
+The stunning story of their climb was immortalised in the 2013 movie, Cerro Torre – A Snowball's Chance in Hell, which went on to become a hit.

-2013 also saw David complete the first winter ascent of Schiefer Riss on the Sagwand in Tyrol, alongside friends Hansjörg Auer and Peter Ortner.
-David continues to travel worldwide, climbing familiar and new routes, crags and pitches, always with a new adventure in mind...
+David might have hit the big screen, but he wasn't content to sit back and soak up the limelight – 2013 also saw him complete the first winter ascent of Schiefer Riss on the Sagwand in Tyrol, Austria, alongside friends Hansjörg Auer and Peter Ortner.